digital-science/dimensions-network-gen/README.md

 It is possible to generate network analyses on the whole COVID19 database, or using a selected subset of data.
 This is achieved by letting users input any SQL query defining a COVID-19 document subset of interest (e.g. a group of journals, or a group of countries).

-The tool deals with the extraction of data from BigQuery and calculation of the network representation.
+The Python application deals with the extraction of data from BigQuery and calculation of the network representation.
 Currently we have included two possible network calculations:
 1. Concept co-occurrence network.
 This query generates two-concept pairs and counts how many publications are shared between these concepts (note: concepts in Dimensions are publication-level keywords normalised and weighted based on a relevancy score).
 2. Organisation network.
 This query generates two-organisations pairs (from the authors affiliations) and counts how many publications are shared between these organisations.